Configure private connectivity to Databricks

 To create front-end VPC endpoints in the AWS Management Console:

-7. Click Verify service and ensure that the page displays Service name verified in a green box.
-If you encounter an error that states “Service name could not be verified”, verify that the regions of your VPC, subnets, and new VPC endpoint are correctly matched.
+- Click Verify service and check that Service name verified appears in a green box.
+If you encounter an error that states "Service name could not be verified", verify that the regions of your VPC, subnets, and new VPC endpoint are correctly matched.

-10. In the Security groups section, select the security group you created for front-end connections.
+- In the Security groups section, select the security group that you created for front-end connections.

 Step 2: Register VPC endpoints